mikemag/Mastermind/docs/Scoring_Functions.md

 ### Computing B in Constant Time

-To compute the number of black hits *b* we simply need to count each place where pairs of pins in the same position match.
+To compute the number of black hits $b$ we simply need to count each place where pairs of pins in the same position match.
 We can take a quick step towards getting our answer using xor: every nibble where pins match will be 0, and every nibble were they were different will be non-zero.